Axelph237/Vega-Sector/Misc Ideas.md

 		- Current creatures:
 			- Enormous moth-like insects with long proboscises that can tap into underground reservoirs to extract water.
 Their iridescent wings filter and refract the ambient light, providing an otherworldly spectacle. `GPT`
 			- Giant ants that cultivate fungi around geothermal vents, using the heat to stimulate the growth of luminescent mushrooms.
 They have a complex caste system and navigate through the tunnels with exceptional teamwork. `GPT`
+			- Squid polyp like creature that feeds off of toxic gasses in the air.
+They are indications of toxic environments.
 			-
 	- Volcano
 	- Ocean